awohns/ldgm/docs/matlab-api.rst

 MATLAB API
 ==========

 This page provides documentation for the ``ldgm`` MATLAB API to perform efficent matrix algebra with a LDGM precision matrix, as well as code to create an LDGM precision matrix from an LDGM.
+We recommend starting with with the tutorials, which walk through how to use LDGM precision matrices to efficiently analyze real or simulated GWAS summary statistics.
+Detailed documentation of the functions in this package are below.

-Efficient Matrix Algebra Operations for StatGen Applications
+Functions to analyze GWAS summary statistics using LDGM precision matrices
 ============================================================

 .. mat:automodule:: MATLAB